-^{} It is important to note that the Polk County Medical Examiner (ME) was never able to determine the manner of death (Exhibit B, Autopsy Report).
++ It is important to note that the Polk County Medical Examiner (ME) was never able to determine the manner of death (Exhibit B, Autopsy Report).
 The cause of death was a gunshot wound to the head and the ME was not called to the grand jury.
-It is also equally important to note that Broom was tested and found to have

-NO gunpowder residue/stippling on his hands.
-Also there is no evidence to
+It is also equally important to note that Broom was tested and found to have NO gunpowder residue/stippling on his hands.
+Also there is no evidence to indicate that Broom was in the hotel room a the time of the fatal gunshot injury.

-(W.H.P.D.)
-Broom was placed in a holding cell for approximately another half hour, he still continued to go in and out of hysterics at W.H.P.D.
-(Exhibit A, P. 12, Ln.
+for an hour and a half and when Broom arrived at the Winter Haven Police Department (W.H.P.D.)
+Broom was placed in a holding cell for approximately another half hour.
+Broom, still continued to go in and out of hysterics at W.H.P.D.
+(Exhibit A. P. 12, Ln.
 19 through 21).
 While in the holding cell Broom called Charlotte's family to let them know about the tragedy.
 Broom got Charlotte's sister Ora Lee on the phone and let her know that Charlotte had died.
 Ora Lee asked Broom what happened and Broom stated that he (Broom) did not know and Broom did not say that he (Broom) shot Charlotte.

-5. Broom was moved from the holding cell and taken to a booth for questioning (Exhibit A, P.13, Ln.
+17. Broom was moved from the holding cell and taken to a booth for questioning (Exhibit A, P.13, Ln.
 25 and P.14, Ln.
 1).
 "He (Broom) had already said he didn't want to talk to us and I (Det.
 Woodard) told him (Broom), you know, if he didn't want to talk to us, we would have to charge him because there were no witnesses" (Exhibit A, P. 13, Ln.
 20 through 23).
 Broom had been illegally held for over two hours, so Broom told Det.
-Woodard that she could talk to his attorney.
+Woodard that she could talk to his (Broom's) attorney.
 Det.
-Woodard then informed Broom being he wouldn't talk to her (Det.
-Woodard) that he was under arrest for first-degree murder.
+Woodard then informed Broom being he (Broom) wouldn't talk to her (Det.
+Woodard) that he (Broom) was under arrest for first-degree murder.
 This illegal arrest violated Broom's right to remain silent.
 Det.
 Woodard had already stated that there were no witnesses and there was no evidence showing the criminal agency of another or Broom in the room at the time of the tragedy and no probable cause for a crime.
-In fact, the first law enforcement personnel on the scene established just indicate that Broom was in the hotel room a the time of the fatal gunshot injury.

-the opposite by a prima facie surmised suicide.
+In fact, the first law enforcement personnel on the scene established just the opposite by a prima facic surmised suicide.
 Because Broom refused to talk to Det.
 Woodard, Det.
-Woodard charged him with first-degree murder, just as Det.
+Woodard charged Broom with first-degree murder, just as Det.
 Woodard had threatened to do.

-6. Det.
-Woodard then had Broom transferred from the W.H.P.D. to the Polk County Sheriff's Department where he was booked for the Capitol offense of firstdegree murder of his friend Charlotte Martz at approximately 10:00 am, June 24, 1981, without any evidence of a crime being committed.
+Det.
+Woodard then had Broom transferred from the W.H.P.D. to the Polk County Sheriff's Department where Broom was booked for the Capitol offense of first-degree murder of his friend Charlotte Martz at approximately 10:00 am, June 24, 1981, without any valid evidence of a crime being committed.

-7. On this same day June 24, 1981 at 10:00 am, Det.
-Woodard had a conversation with Dr. Youngs, the State's pathologist, who was qualified as the State's expert.
+19. On this same day June 24, 1981 at 10:00 am, Det, Woodard had a conversation with Dr. Youngs, the State's pathologist, who was qualified as the State's expert.
 Dr. Youngs unequivocally stated that there was stippling on Charlotte's left hand (Exhibit B, supra).